fpirri/covid19/README.italiano.md

 ----

-# DETAILS: why to look at death
+# DETTAGLI: why to look at death

 * Turn list into organic display
 * Translation still to be done